AdobeDocs/experience-manager-65.fr-FR/help/forms/using/manage-agent-signature-images.md

       Under the `cmUserRoot` folder, a new folder called `JohnDoe` (or the name you have given in the previous step) is created.

    1. Cliquez sur le nouveau dossier que vous avez créé (ici`JohnDoe` ).
-L’Explorateur de contenu affiche le contenu du dossier en grisé.
+L’explorateur de contenu affiche le contenu du dossier en grisé.

    1. Double-click the **jcr:content** property, set its type as **nt:resource**, and then click the green check mark to save the entry.